rhugvedd/Quadcopter-Embedded-Firmware/README.md

 ## Flight Controller

 This section contains the code for the flight controller, which is responsible for stabilizing the quadcopter and executing control algorithms.
 The flight controller code includes functions for initializing and reading data from the MPU (Motion Processing Unit), managing timers, handling virtual UART communication, and executing PID control algorithms.
+The flight controller sends control signals to the ESC over UART and communicates to the MPU over I2C.

 ### Methods